dgarske/wolfKeyMgr/README.md

 # wolf Key Manager

-This is a secure service for Key and Certificate management.
+This is a secure service for Key management.

 Based on:
 * ETSI TS 103 523-3 V1.3.1 (2019-08)